Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freeman has 45 hits with 11 doubles, six home runs and 18 walks.
-He has driven in 17 runs with five stolen bases.
+- Freeman has 12 doubles, seven home runs, 19 walks and 20 RBI (47 total hits).
+He has swiped five bases.

 Freeman Recent Games